The Silent War on High-Integrity Professionals

 - The people who see the future always find a way forward.

-- The people who suppress them eventually get left behind.
+- Organizations eventually leave the people who suppress them behind.

 Aside from the suppression and silent blackballing, there are formal, more official terms for these concepts.
 They live in the realm of institutional euphemisms and academic jargon.
-Here are the more formal or widely used terms for what we’ve been describing—i.e., the systemic blocking, ignoring, or slow-walking of ideas, data, or speech that challenges dominant narratives or power structures:
+In this article, we have referred to it as “silent blackballing in technology.”
+However, here are the more formal or widely used terms for what we’ve been describing, i.e., the systemic blocking, ignoring, or slow-walking of ideas, data, or speech that challenges dominant narratives or power structures:

 - Censorship (Institutional or Soft Censorship): Especially when it’s not overtly banning but rather gatekeeping, delay tactics, or defunding.